-Attentive Health & Wellness is the designer and administer of the program.
+Attentive Preventative Care Management Program is the designer and administer of the program.

 The value to the employer is the ROI that comes from a Section 125 Cafeteria Plan that results in an average FICA savings of 550.00 dollars per annum per wellness participant.
 There is a 1-2% reduction in total expenditures from a decrease in claims from employees using the wellness benefits.
 This translates into 1,400 dollars per participant over a three-year period derived from mitigating population health risk management.
 Results drive reduced claims—68% of callers to our doctors, RNs, and health coaches result in a reduced level of services saving time and money; alternative care includes self-care options 29% of the time avoiding all costs; 72 percent of likely ER visits were mitigated by more appropriate care.
 A healthier population with less sick days, reduced benefits costs and more flexibility to be creative with savings (contributions to 401k) all add value to attracting and retaining employees.